-NAACCR Name: County at DX Geocode2010
+NAACCR Name: County at DX Geocode2010 XML NAACCR ID: countyAtDxGeocode2010

 County at Diagnosis Geocode 2010 stores a computer generated geocoded value for the county of residence at the time of diagnosis.
-Codes in this field are based on the Census Boundary files from the 2010 Decennial Census.
+Codes in this data item are based on the Census Boundary files from the 2010 Decennial Census.
 This code should be used for county and county-based rates and analysis for all cases diagnosed in 2010-2019.